Snowmass Village Chimney Services: Pricing, Mountain Home Care, and Straight Answers

 | Damper Failure | Rust, warping, spring failure | Damper replacement | $350-$800 |

-We stock high-temperature paint and other specialty products specifically for mountain property firebox repairs.
+We keep high-temperature paint and other specialty products on hand specifically for mountain property firebox work, so we’re not waiting on a supplier while your fireplace sits torn apart.

 Fireplace Installation and Gas Conversion